 - Gas: A-F, Zero

 - Span level for the gas: 1-5, Zero

 - Ozonator and permeation levels: 1-5, Off

-- Photometer mode: I=internal, E=external, C=control

-- Event duration time in minutes
+- Photometer mode: I=internal, E=external, C=control - Event duration time in minutes

-From the Program Menu, use the $\downarrow$ button to scroll to EVENTS and press ENTER.
-Use the $\downarrow$ button to scroll to Event 1 and press ENTER.
+From the Program Menu, use the \downarrow button to scroll to EVENTS and press ENTER.
+Use the \downarrow button to scroll to Event 1 and press ENTER.
 Event 1 will be used for the zero check.
-To set the zero air duration, use the $\downarrow$ button to scroll to ENABLED and press ENTER.
-Use the $\leftarrow$ and $\rightarrow$ buttons to move the cursor left or right, and the $\uparrow$ and $\downarrow$ buttons to increment or decrement to the desired numeric value.
+To set the zero air duration, use the \downarrow button to scroll to ENABLED and press ENTER.
+Use the \leftarrow and \rightarrow buttons to move the cursor left or right, and the \uparrow and \downarrow buttons to increment or decrement to the desired numeric value.
 Polk County Air Quality will sample zero air for 19 minutes.
-Use the $\downarrow$ button to scroll to GAS B and press ENTER.
-Use the $\leftarrow$ and $\rightarrow$ buttons to move the cursor left or right, and the $\uparrow$ and $\downarrow$ buttons to set the cursor left or right, and the $\uparrow$ and $\downarrow$ buttons to increment to set the cursor left or right, and the $\uparrow$ and $\downarrow$ buttons to increment to set the cursor left or right, and the $\uparrow$ and $\downarrow$ buttons to increment or decrement to set the cursor left or right, and the $\uparrow$ and $\downarrow$ buttons to increment or decrement to set the cursor left or right, and the $\uparrow$ and $\downarrow$ buttons to increment or decrement to set the cursor left or right, and the $\uparrow$ and $\downarrow$ buttons to increment or decrement to set the cursor left or right, and the $\uparrow$ and $\downarrow$ buttons to increment or decrement to set the cursor left or right, and the $\uparrow$ and $\downarrow$ buttons to increment or decrement to set the cursor left or right, and the $\uparrow$ and $\downarrow$ buttons to increment or decrement or decrement to set the cursor left or right, and the $\uparrow$ and $\downarrow$ buttons to increment or decrement or decrement to set the cursor left or right, and the $\uparrow$ and $\downarrow$ buttons to increment or decrement or decrement to set the cursor left or right.
+Use the \downarrow button to scroll to GAS B and press ENTER.
+Use the \downarrow button to scroll to ZERO and press ENTER.

-From the Events Menu, use the $\downarrow$ button to scroll to EVENT 2 and press ENTER.
-Use the $\downarrow$ Event 2 will be used for the precision and span check.
-To set the span duration, use the $\downarrow$ button to scroll to ENABLED and press ENTER.
-Use the $\leftarrow$ and $\rightarrow$ buttons to move the cursor left or right, and the $\uparrow$ and $\downarrow$ buttons to increment or decrement to the desired numeric value.
+From the Events Menu, use the \downarrow button to scroll to EVENT 2 and press ENTER.
+Event 2 will be used for the precision check.
+To set the precision duration, use the \downarrow button to scroll to ENABLED and press ENTER.
+Use the \leftarrow and \rightarrow buttons to move the cursor left or right, and the \uparrow and \downarrow buttons to increment or decrement to the desired numeric value.
+Polk County Air Quality will sample precision gas for 19 minutes.
+Use the \downarrow button to scroll to GAS B and press ENTER.
+Use the \downarrow button to scroll to SPAN 1 (for precision) and press ENTER.
+Span 1 has been programmed to sample gas at the precision level of 10 ppb.

+From the Events Menu, use the \downarrow button to scroll to EVENT 3 and press ENTER.
+Event 3 will be used for the span check.
+To set the span duration, use the \downarrow button to scroll to ENABLED and press ENTER.
+Use the \leftarrow and \rightarrow buttons to move the cursor left or right, and the \uparrow and \downarrow buttons to increment or decrement to the desired numeric value.
 Polk County Air Quality will sample span gas for 19 minutes.
-Use the $\downarrow$ button to scroll to GAS B and press ENTER.
-Use the $\leftarrow$ and $\rightarrow$ buttons to move the cursor left or right, and the $\uparrow$ and $\downarrow$ buttons to increment to set the cylinder tank concentration.
-Use the $\downarrow$ button to scroll to scroll to scroll to set the set the cylinder tank concentration.
-Use the $\downarrow$ button to scroll to scroll to scroll to set the set the cylinder tank concentration.
-Use the $\downarrow$ button to scroll to scroll to SPAN 1 (for precision) and press ENTER.
-Then repeat for SPAN 3 (for span).
-Span 1 and 3 have been programmed to sample gas at the precision level of 20 and span level of 170.0 ppb.
+Use the \downarrow button to scroll to GAS B and press ENTER.
+Use the \downarrow button to scroll to SPAN 3 (for span) and press ENTER.
+Span 3 has been programmed to sample gas at the span level of 80 ppb.
 See Polk County Air Quality SOP Section 26 for instructions on programming the precision and span concentrations in the 146i for the Dynamic Gas Calibrators.